echyn/echyn.github.io/research.md

 7. The Causal Impact of Removing Children from Abusive and Neglectful Homes (with Anthony Bald, Justine Hastings and Margarita Machelett)

-8. Leveraging Machine Learning for Optimal Policy: Evidence from Reemployment Services (with Zak Campbell and Justine Hastings)
+8. The Social Value of Targeting Interventions: Evidence from Reemployment Services (with Susan Athey, Zak Campbell, Justine Hastings and Preston White)

 9. How America Dodged the Draft: The Demographic Legacy of Vietnam (with Martha Bailey)